kimjoar/nk-sandbox/README.md

 - `constructor`: All plugins are created when Kibana starts up
 - `willUpdate`: Receiving new props, e.g. if core or plugins state has changed
+- `didUpdate`: After new props

+(Does it make sense to start and stop a plugin?
+What's the process for it?
+If so we also need lifecycle events for when it's added and removed.)

 # State